 So, what’s next?

-On September 8, 2018, from 5-8 pm, we will host a volunteer orientation and cultural awareness training event at Peace.
-At that orientation, we will detail the number of ways that an individual can volunteer and provide information about the culture of the family we will be sponsoring.
+On September 8, 2018, we hosted a volunteer orientation and cultural awareness training event at Peace.
+At that orientation, we detailed the number of ways that an individual can volunteer and provided information about the culture of the family we will be sponsoring.

 Learn more about the refugee crisis:

 Visit Amnesty International’s site to see “7 free short films about refugees…”